zsakowitz/ithkuil/README.md

 ## Features

-As of May 29, 2023, `@zsnout/ithkuil` can generate every single kind of word in Ithkuil.
-And as of July 6, 2023, it can parse every single kind of word in Ithkuil.
-These word types include:
+`@zsnout/ithkuil` can generate (as of May 29, 2023), parse (as of July 6, 2023),
+and create script for (as of August 1, 2023) every kind of word in Ithkuil,
+including:

 - Formatives
 - Specialized Cs-root formatives